yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    TNear.h, and a C library, CNearTree.c, with example/test programs.

-   Release 3.0 (formerly named Release 2.4) is a major change to NearTree, restructing the default search from left-first to balanced and adding hooks to collect information about the tree.
+   Release 3.0 (formerly named Release 2.4) is a major change to NearTree, restructuring the default search from left-first to balanced and adding hooks to collect information about the tree.

    Release 2.3.2 adds optional returns of vectors of ordinals of found